OpenDNS - Replacement for improving DNS performance and security

 OpenDNS is also suitable for companies or in places where there is a LAN with many PCs that access the Internet through a single connection.
 In this case it is better to configure your Internet router (and not the individual PC) by entering the DNS of OpenDNS .

-For those who use it as a router routing Zeroshell point out the page explaining the steps to follow: http://www.zeroshell.net/opendns/
+For those who use Zeroshell as a router, here is the page explaining the steps to follow: http://www.zeroshell.net/opendns/

 There is also a paid version that provides more advanced services and features.
 You can also install software to use OpenDNS even if you do not have a static IP address (such as happens to those who use not permanently internet connections).